Particular/docs.particular.net/nservicebus/hosting/cloud-services-host/acs-host-7to8.md

 ## Incompatible with NuGet 4 and higher

-NuGet no longer support packages adding files and modifying project files.
+NuGet no longer support packages adding source files and modifying project files.
 This means that installing the host won't result in a runnable endpoint.

-## Incompatible with the new Visual Studio project system

-TBD: What is actally not compatible?
+Existing endpoints using the host can be upgraded without issues.

 ## Migrating procedure

-Create a new console application project.
-According to the following guidelined LINK TO SAMPLE
+See the [self hosting sample](/samples/hosting/self-hosting/) for details.

 ### Configuration